 Each dark blue and orange opaque capsule, imprinted "POML 2 mg" in white ink contains 2 mg of pomalidomide.
 Nonmedicinal ingredients: mannitol, pregelatinized starch, and sodium stearyl fumarate.
 Capsule: gelatin, titanium dioxide, FD&C Blue No. 2, yellow iron oxide, FD&C Red No. 3, and white ink.

 Each dark blue and green opaque capsule, imprinted "POML 3 mg" in white ink contains 3 mg of pomalidomide.
 Nonmedicinal ingredients: mannitol, pregelatinized starch, and sodium stearyl fumarate.
 Capsule: gelatin, titanium dioxide, FD&C Blue No. 2, yellow iron oxide, and white ink.

 The recommended starting dose of this medication is 4 mg taken by mouth, once daily.
-Pomalidomide is normally given daily for 21 days followed by a rest period of seven days.
+When it is taken in combination with the medication dexamethasone, it is normally taken daily for 21 days followed by a rest period of 7 days.
 This cycle is then repeated.
-Pomalidomide is used in combination with a medication called dexamethasone.

 Depending on how well you tolerate the medication, your doctor may adjust your dose.